Databus Logo

 When a teacher calls in sick, the VP or coordinator currently has to cross-reference three things mentally: who is free that period, who teaches that subject, and who hasn't already been burdened with three covers this week.
 That's usually done by memory, under pressure, before first bell.

 SchoolDeck does this automatically.
-The moment a teacher is marked absent in the attendance module, the substitution engine identifies every affected period and suggests the best available cover teacher for each one.
+The moment a teacher is marked absent in the staff attendance module, the substitution engine identifies every affected period and suggests the best available cover teacher for each one.

 • Subject-matched suggestions: The system prioritises teachers who are free during that period and teach the same subject — so Class 9B doesn't get a PE teacher standing in for Physics.